SecOpsPete/incident-response-sentinel/brute-force-detection-sentinel/README.md

 ### 🗃️ Closing the Incident

-Once fully investigated, the incident can be closed with a resolution reason, marking the completion of the investigation lifecycle.
+Once fully investigated, the incident categorized as TRUE POSITIVE and was closed with a detailed INCIDENT ACTIVITY LOG in Sentinel, marking the completion of the investigation lifecycle.

 ![Close Incident](images/closed7.png)